Avila Beach, California: History

+The Chumash are the Indigenous people of Avila Beach.
+The first European contact with the Northern Chumash is believed to have occurred in the area in 1595 between Sebastian Rodriguez Cermeno and the indigenous peoples.
+Cermeno recorded at least 300 Chumash people with many settlements in the area who fed his crew with acorn-based dishes.

 The name Avila commemorates Miguel Ávila, who was granted Rancho San Miguelito in 1842.
 The town was established in the latter half of the 19th century, when it served as the main shipping port for San Luis Obispo.
 Around this time, Luigi Marre built a honeymoon hotel here and steamboats brought customers from San Francisco and Los Angeles.

 Although Avila Beach still has a working commercial fishing pier and the inland areas have extensive apple orchards, tourism is now the main industry.
 There are few historical structures remaining; among the oldest is the Point San Luis Lighthouse, built in 1890 after a series of shipping accidents.
 During World War II the beach and port were used for Amphibious Training Base Morro Bay.

 In the late 1990s, Unocal began the cleanup of decades old oil seepage discovered years earlier from corroding pipes under the township, and which had caused a massive oil spill under the town.
 Over 6,750 truckloads of contaminated material was sent to a Bakersfield landfill, and replaced with clean Guadalupe Dunes sand.
 Many of the town's homes and businesses, including several blocks of Front Street, were razed as a result of the quarter-mile-wide excavation.
 New buildings, homes, businesses, modern walkways and sea motif walls and benches have been constructed.